VuDucHuy2809/Kohyas-Train-Lora/README.md

 To train a LoRA, you can currently use the `train_network.py` code.
 You can create a LoRA network by using the all-in-one GUI.

-Once you have created the LoRA network, you can generate images using auto1111 by installing [this extension](https://github.com/kohya-ss/sd-webui-additional-networks).
+Once you have created the LoRA network, you can generate images using auto1111

 ## Sample image generation during training